Rampage (1986 video game): Release and ports

 The game was released for the arcades in 1986.
-Colin promoted the game via a press release sent to local media outlets in each of the towns mentioned in-game; the press release took the form of an unofficial memo from Bally/Midway that stated that their town was "slated for destruction".
+Colin promoted the game via a press release sent to local media outlets in each of the towns mentioned in-game.
+The press release took the form of an unofficial memo from Bally/Midway that said their town was "slated for destruction".

-Rampage was ported to the Apple II, Atari 2600, Atari 7800, Atari Lynx, Atari 8-bit, Atari ST, Amiga, Commodore 64, MS-DOS/IBM PC, ZX Spectrum, Amstrad CPC, NES, Sega Master System and Tandy Color Computer 3.
-The Atari Lynx version adds a special fourth character named Larry, a giant rat.
+Rampage was ported to the Apple II, Atari 2600, Atari 7800, Atari Lynx, Atari 8-bit computers, Atari ST, Amiga, Commodore 64, MS-DOS, ZX Spectrum, Amstrad CPC, Nintendo Entertainment System, Master System, and Tandy Color Computer 3.
+The Lynx version includes a fourth character: Larry, a giant rat.
 The NES version excludes Ralph, reducing the number of monsters to two.

+The Lynx version was developed by Epyx and originally started off as an unrelated clone called Monster Demolition, before turning into a port of this game.

+The arcade version of Rampage is included in various compilations.
+In 1999, it was included in Arcade Party Pak for the PlayStation.
+In 2003, it was included in Midway Arcade Treasures, a compilation of arcade games for the GameCube, PlayStation 2, and Xbox.
+In 2005, it was included in Midway Arcade Treasures: Extended Play for the PlayStation Portable.
+In 2006, it was a bonus feature in Rampage: Total Destruction.
+In 2012, it was included in the compilation Midway Arcade Origins.

-In 1997 Tiger Electronics released a handheld LCD version of the game.
+In 1997, Tiger Electronics released a handheld LCD version of the game.
 In 2017, Basic Fun released a mini arcade port of the NES version of the game with Ralph added.
 This was #10 of their Arcade Classics line.

-The original arcade version of Rampage was included in various compilations.
-In 1999 it was included in Arcade Party Pak for the PlayStation.
-In 2003 it was included in Midway Arcade Treasures, a compilation of arcade games for the Nintendo GameCube, PlayStation 2, and Xbox.
-In 2005 it was included in Midway Arcade Treasures: Extended Play for the PlayStation Portable.
-In 2006 it was a bonus feature in Rampage: Total Destruction.
-In 2012, it was included in the compilation Midway Arcade Origins.

-The game was also an unlockable in the 2015 game Lego Dimensions.
-In that game, a human-sized version of George the ape appears in one of the sidequests.
-In the Midway Arcade World level of the game, the player aids him in wrecking the area and protecting him from civilians to get a higher score than Ralph and Lizzie.
-Also in Gamer Kid’s level “Retro Wreckage”, at the end of the level, the Gamer Kid finds a Rampage arcade game, but while he’s checking it out, the virus that makes all the other arcade game characters come to life hits Gamer Kid and he turns into George before playing the arcade game.
+Rampage is an unlockable in the 2015 game Lego Dimensions.

 In July 2000, Midway licensed Rampage, along with other Williams Electronics games, to Shockwave for use in an online applet to demonstrate the power of the shockwave web content platform, entitled Shockwave Arcade Collection.
 The conversion was created by Digital Eclipse.
 Rampage was also ported to iOS as part of the Midway arcade app.

 In 2018, Arcade1Up released a mini 4-foot version of the original arcade cabinet.

-Unlike the original arcade game, most of the home ports (such as the NES, Sega, and Atari Lynx versions) actually end, rather than repeating levels endlessly.